The Used (album): Release

-Reception
+Reception and legacy

 Upon its release, the album received positive reviews from critics, with praise being directed primarily to the instrumentation.

-Legacy

 The album has since become recognized as a landmark album of the emocore and screamo genres.
 Many bands such as Escape the Fate, Crown the Empire and A Static Lullaby have cited the album as a major influence on their sounds.
 NME listed the album as one of "20 Emo Albums That Have Resolutely Stood The Test Of Time".
 Journalists Leslie Simon and Trevor Kelley included the album in their list of the most essential emo releases in their book Everybody Hurts: An Essential Guide to Emo Culture (2007).
 Alternative Press ranked "A Box Full of Sharp Objects" at number 45 and "The Taste of Ink" at number 21 on their list of the best 100 singles from the 2000s.
 Tom Weaver of Casey has expressed admiration for the album.

 Commercial performance

 The Used debuted at number 50 on the Billboard Heatseekers Albums chart in the August 17 issue.
 It later rose to number one in the November 16 issue and gained "Heatseekers Impact" status when the release moved from number 106 to number 96 on the Billboard 200 chart.
 It eventually peaked at number 63 on the chart.
 Reprise Records' marketing director Xavier Ramos said the label's market strategy for the group was to let their fan base build through touring.
 He said, "We put them on the road soon after we signed them.
 Our philosophy was that this is a good live band, and they'll win fans over show by show".
 The Used also charted at number 34 in Australia and number 87 in Germany.
-It was certified gold in Australia, Canada and the US.
+It was certified gold in Australia and Canada, and platinum in the US.
 "The Taste of Ink" charted at number 19 on the Alternative Songs chart and number 52 in the UK.
 "Buried Myself Alive" charted at number 13 on the Alternative Songs chart.
 "Blue and Yellow" charted at number 23 on the Alternative Songs chart.

 By July 2003, the album had sold 500,000 copies.